Leonia, NJ Neighborhood Update – March 2026

 There's plenty to do around Leonia, NJ Neighborhood Guide & Real Estate | Explore Bergen County’s Hidden Gem, including shopping, dining, nightlife, parks, and more.
 Data provided by Walk Score and Yelp.

-Explore popular things to do in the area, including Aquarius Health Foods, Bread Baker Of Riverdale, and Tuxedos By Rose.
+Explore popular things to do in the area, including Happy Market, Vintage Queens, and Gift of Dance Studios.

 | Name | Category | Distance | Reviews |